-SPED 4002 Instructional Strategies for Teaching Students with Disabilities in General Education Settings 3 EDTD 3011 / MUSI 3011 Educational Technology (or test out option) 3 GACE Basic Skills exam and GACE Content Exam
+SPED 4002 Instructional Strategies for Teaching Students with Disabilities in General Education Settings 3

-GACE Content exam scores will be used to determine content needs.
-If the GACE Content exam is passed, content is deemed to be satisfactory.
+Successful completion of State Certification Exam.
+These scores will be used to determine content needs.
+If the State Certification Exam is passed, content is deemed to be satisfactory.
 Areas of content weakness will be addressed as prerequisites as determined by the appropriate Pamplin College of Arts and Sciences department(s).